 Greg Sumsion picked up his daughter Alayna from Middleton High School on a day her mother was supposed to pick her up.
 Rather than waiting in the car, Sumsion decided to go the extra mile to make his daughter laugh.

 'What is wrong with you?': those were my first words because I know this is something that he would do, but I knew that my mom would pick me up.
 I wasn't aware that my dad would be joining her," Alayna said.
 "And so I was like, 'That looks a lot like my dad.'
 As I walked out the school doors, and then all of a sudden he comes running over and I'm like, 'That is definitely with my dad,' and it was so funny."

 Unaware of what it would later be used for, Alayna helped her dad pick out the Buddy the Elf costume, from the green shirt to the curly hair.

-After an unprecedented and challenging year, Sumison's children knew this holiday season would be much different than in previous years.
-The idea for the school visit came after Sumison's children told him what they wanted to do for Christmas: give back to others.
+After an unprecedented and challenging year, Sumsion's children knew this holiday season would be much different than in previous years.
+The idea for the school visit came after Sumsion's children told him what they wanted to do for Christmas: give back to others.

 "One of my best friends' older sister is in my gym class, and she texted me 'You've gone viral'," Alayna said.

 "I don't mind putting on a show for a few people here and there, and I basically just posted the video thinking 'This will be fun in four or five years to go back and look at it," Sumsion added.
 "I literally made my TikTok account about two weeks ago.
 So I posted it thinking maybe I'll get a couple of my friends to like it.
 At that time I had 60 followers, and now I'm way over almost 30,000 followers.
 It's just crazy."

 See them all in our YouTube playlist: